-Ever since I discovered I’m autistic, I’ve been kinder to myself.
+Ever since I discovered I'm on the spectrum, I've been kinder to myself too.
 Sam has also been more patient and accepting.

 We also joke around a lot more about my quirks and things like my inability to understand sarcasm on Twitter.
-Most of the time I can recognize sarcasm when I hear it, but rarely when I read it.
+It's easy for me to pick up on sarcasm when I hear it, but rarely when I read it.

 Look Inwards And Outwards